 ABOUT OUR PRODUCTS:

-CONTACT Air Land & Sea blog is our internet-based headquarters where we publish daily news and other interesting, related items.
+CONTACT Air Land & Sea web site is our internet-based headquarters where we publish daily news and other interesting, related items.
 We also use Facebook, Twitter, Google+, Pinterest and YouTube as ’embassies’ where we engage our audience, inviting them back to our headquarters.
 This site attracts more than 200,000 page views by more than 40,000 unique visitors per month (average from 1 Jan to 1 Oct 2017).

 CONTACT Air Land & Sea newsletter is a free fortnightly email-based publication that draws attention to recent news stories.
 Its intent is to bring readers the best of the previous fortnight in a handy-reference format, linking back to the original story in our headquarters (web site) – and updating subsequent developments to older stories.
 The newsletter is sent to more than 10,000 registered email addresses.